Hag-Seed

 Hag-Seed is a novel by Canadian writer Margaret Atwood, published in October 2016.
 A modern retelling of William Shakespeare's The Tempest, the novel was commissioned by Random House as part of its Hogarth Shakespeare series.

 The novel centres on theatre director Felix who loses his job with Makeshiweg Theatre, and is exiled from his position in society, following his betrayal by a trusted colleague.
 Having suffered in isolation, Felix is granted the position of teaching in a prison literacy program in the Fletcher County Correctional Institute.
 Thus begins his plot of revenge against those who wronged him.

 The novel had varying reception among critics and audiences.
-A witty, dark and imaginative adaptation of Shakepeare's play, Hag-seed manages to convincingly create a vengeful Duke Prospero from the slightly ridiculous, and certainly more sympathetic, director Felix.
+A witty, dark and imaginative adaptation of Shakespeare's play, Hag-Seed manages to convincingly create a vengeful Duke Prospero from the slightly ridiculous, and certainly more sympathetic, director Felix.
 Dealing with themes of loss, revenge, a life of imprisonment and the concept of closure, Atwood uses Felix's lessons on The Tempest to the actor-inmates to demonstrate the parallels between her text and the original play.

 The story culminates with a "fantastic climax of dark calamity" in a metaphorical and literal storm.

-Atwood's Hag-Seed can be considered an example of what Graham Wolfe calls "theatre-fiction": "referring to novels and stories that engage in concrete and sustained ways with theatre as artistic practice and industry".
+Atwood's Hag-Seed can be considered an example of what Graham Wolfe calls theatre-fiction: "referring to novels and stories that engage in concrete and sustained ways with theatre as artistic practice and industry".